 - A medical professional has advised or asked them to self-isolate in the past 14 days

-This will mean you will be asked to arrive just before you need to go your start for your start time, and to leave the event as soon as possible after you have finished and downloaded – there can be no comparing of route choices and splits discussion in the car park.
+We respectfully ask you to arrive just before you need to go your start for your start time, and to leave the event as soon as possible after you have finished and downloaded – there can be no comparing of route choices and splits discussion in the car park.

-Anyone coming will be expected to adhere to social distancing measures at all times, only travelling to Rusland/Graythwaite with members of their own household or bubble, keeping 2 metres apart whilst attending and using hand sanitiser/washing their hands as appropriate, particularly at the Start and Download.
+Anyone coming will be expected to adhere to social distancing measures at all times, only travelling to the event with members of their own household or bubble, keeping 2 metres apart whilst attending and using hand sanitiser/washing their hands as appropriate, particularly at the Start and Download.

 Type of event: Local

 Pre Event Info

 Nearest town: Gawthwaite